 Oh, sure; $3.93 for lunch may sound like a great deal, but the truth is, despite food inflation and those ever-rising grocery bills, people who choose to brown-bag a sandwich, piece of fruit, and carrot sticks or a serving of chips, are always going to spend less than the folks who buy their lunch at a restaurant, school cafeteria or fast-food joint.

 On the other hand, not all sandwiches are created equally, as celebrity chef Martin Blunos demonstrated a few years ago with his decadent $184 cheese sarnie.
 The good news is, while food prices are climbing faster than ever, the results of my 14th annual brown bag sandwich price survey show that most folks will spend far less than that in 2022.

 As usual, I visited my local grocery store and recorded the per-serving costs of various ingredients for ten of the most common brown bag sandwiches: peanut butter & jelly (PB&J); bologna; tuna; ham & Swiss; roast beef & cheddar; egg salad; salami; American cheese; turkey; and bacon, lettuce & tomato (BLT).

 For consistency, I only selected items with the cheapest per unit costs, regardless of brand.
-And to keep it simple, I also assumed all sandwiches would be made with wheat bread.
+And to keep it simple, I also assume that all sandwiches are with wheat bread.

-Here are the results of this year’s price survey, which was conducted on July 29th, 2022.
+Here are the results of this year’s price survey.
+The survey date is July 29th, 2022.
 The first graphic shows the sandwich serving sizes and per-serving costs for each ingredient.
 It also includes the percentage increase or decrease in the per-serving price of each item from last year’s survey: